 USS Dorado (SS 248) (LtCmdr E.C.
-Schneider) went missing on her maiden voyage between New London and the Canal Zone.
-After her scheduled date of arrival on 14 Oct, 1943, air searches were begun, but they only found widely scattered oil slicks and debris.
+Schneider, USN) went missing on her maiden voyage between New London and the Canal Zone.
+After her scheduled date of arrival on 14 October 1943, air searches were begun, but they only found widely scattered oil slicks and debris.

-Between 15.51 hours on 19.02 hours on 8 Oct, 1943, U-214 had laid a mine field of 15 mines off Colon.
-It is possible that USS Dorado (SS 248) was lost on one of these mines when she passed the area on her way to Colon on 14 October.
+Between 15.51 hours on 19.02 hours on 8 October 1943, U-214 had laid a mine field of 15 mines in the approaches off Colon, Canal Zone.
+It is possible that USS Dorado (SS 248) was lost on one of these mines when she passed the area on her way to the submarine base at Coco Solo on 14 October.
 The mine field was detected on 16 October and ten mines swept.

 If you can help us with any additional information on this vessel then please contact us.